Variation between individual Large Maple Spanworm Moths makes it possible to think several different moths are hanging out.

-Caterpillars are are brown and thin, resembling twigs.
-They raise one end of their bodies and stretch outward as if a part of a new branch on a tree.
-This camouflage affords them some protection form predators like birds and bats.
-Large Maple Spanworms feed on a variety of trees, including maple.
-Apple, oak, cheery, willow and poplar are a few.
+The caterpillar is brown and thin, resembling a twig.
+It raises one end of its body and stretches outward as if a part of a new branch on a tree.
+This position offers some protection form predators like birds and bats, who overlook the caterpillar as part of the tree.
+These young Large Maple Spanworms feed on a variety of trees, including maple, apple, oak, cherry, willow, and poplar.
 Smaller plants like geraniums, grasses, and sweet fern are also good host plants.
-This means that adults can be found in a variety of places including hardwood forests, parks, gardens, patios, meadows and orchards.
+This diverse diet means that adults can be found in a variety of places including hardwood forests, parks, gardens, patios, meadows and orchards.
 They are active from spring through summer and are common in their vast range.

 Size (Adult; Length): 35mm to 50mm (1.37in to 1.95in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Butterflies and Moths have a pair of antennae on the head used as sensors.